 Be aware of the risks and be aware of symptoms of post-thrombotic syndrome, which include:

 - Chronic leg pain (the characteristics of leg pain and severity can differ among individuals, such as throbbing, burning, achiness, sharp pain, stabbing pain, and so forth).
 Pain and swelling may worsen following periods of standing or walking

 - Swelling – some also note a ‘heavy’ feeling in the leg, or tingling and itchy feelings

 - Sores (ulcers)

-Prevention is the key to reduce the risk of post-thrombotic syndrome, which has the potential to reduce quality of life for some individuals.
+Prevention is the key to reducing the risk of post-thrombotic syndrome, which has the potential to reduce the quality of life for some individuals.
 The condition can also be costly to treat.

-Take preventive measures to reduce risk of PTS
+Take preventive measures to reduce the risk of PTS

-Preventing PTS relies on reducing risk of new or additional blood clots.
-Talk to your physician regarding treatments that may include use of high-strength (30 to 40 mm Hg) compression stockings, as well other compression devices as recommended.
-Added attention should always be given for prompt treatment of leg ulcers, as lack of adequate blood flow can slow down healing processes and increase risk of infections.
+Preventing PTS relies on reducing the risk of new or additional blood clots.
+Talk to your physician regarding treatments that may include the use of high-strength (30 to 40 mm Hg) compression stockings, as well as other compression devices as recommended.
+Added attention should always be given to prompt treatment of leg ulcers, as a lack of adequate blood flow can slow down healing processes and increase the risk of infections.